 Toolbar and shortcuts

-At the top of your Studio screen, you’ll find the tools below.
+At the top of your Studio screen, you’ll find the tools included in the table below.
 These are contextual tools that extend the behavior of the primary tool.
 For a comprehensive list of Studio shortcuts, see this article from our Knowledge Base: Are there keyboard shortcuts for Studio?

 |Shape||R, U, O||Use the drop-down menu from the selector tool to create shapes.
 There are 3 types of shape tools: rectangle (R), round rectangle (U) and oval (O).
 All types function the same.
 Hold the Option (Alt) key to create a symmetrical shape from its center.
 Hold down Shift to make a new shape a perfect square or circle.
 Creating a shape while holding the space bar will allow you to reposition the starting point.|